Isle of Wight Radio: Ownership

 Isle of Wight Radio was founded by Islanders Jean-Paul Hansford and Stephen Oates.
 It was independently owned for two years before being purchased by GWR (now Global Radio) and then by The Local Radio Company (TLRC).
 The station then came under the control of a joint venture between TLRC and the Portsmouth FC, under the name of Quadrant Media Limited, which also owned Spirit FM in Chichester and 107.4 The Quay in Portsmouth.
 In August 2009, the station was sold in a management buyout by programme controller Paul Topping, Claire Willis, Ian Walker and Hedley Finn, making it independently owned again.

 In October 2012, it was announced that the station, alongside local Beacon magazine which it owns, was to merge with Media Sound Holdings, now Total Sense Media, owner of Splash FM, Bright FM, Arrow FM and Sovereign FM, the latter two being former sister stations under TLRC.
 The merger involved the station's shareholders taking shares in Media Sound Holdings, with Willis and Finn joining the board.
 It was said that staffing would not be affected with continued broadcast from the Isle of Wight and no plans for content sharing amongst the stations, although this could be considered in future for off-peak hours.

+It was owned and operated by Total Sense Media until its sale to Nation Broadcasting was announced on 1st September 2026.

+Digital radio

+Following the successful bid for a superlocal smallscale DAB licence from a consortium headed by Total Sense Media and Vectis Radio, a dedicated digital multiplex for the island will launch on 18 April 2026, carrying services including IoW Radio as on FM and a new digital-only sister station, Isle of Wight Radio Retro, playing music principally from the 1970s, 1980s and 1990s.
+The station will be similar in scope to More Radio Retro, which TSM has operated on DAB in Sussex since 2021.